proycon/flat/README.rst

 New versions of FLAT may introduce new configuration options for your ``settings.py``.
 Please inspect the differences between your variant of ``settings.py`` and the one provided with FLAT, and copy what is needed.

+Don't forget to restart your webserver as well as the FoLiA Document Server (``foliadocserve``) after each upgrade.

 -------------------------
 FLAT Configuration